spolanyev/go-vs-js/generate-thumbnail/README.md

 A dataset consists of [100 different image files](https://github.com/spolanyev/go-vs-js/blob/main/generate-thumbnail/image-statistics.txt).

-For each image, I implemented thumbnail generation using two different programming languages - Go and JavaScript with their respective image resizing libraries.
+For each image, I created thumbnails using three different programming languages - JavaScript, Go, and Rust with their respective image resizing libraries.

-With an interval of 1 hour, I repeated this process 10 times for each image and programming language to ensure statistical significance, resulting in a total of 2,000 observations.
+I repeated the process 10 times with an interval of 1 hour to ensure statistical significance, resulting in a total of [3,000 observations](https://github.com/spolanyev/go-vs-js/blob/main/generate-thumbnail/results.csv), and took the average.

-Several series were excluded from [the statistics](https://github.com/spolanyev/go-vs-js/blob/main/generate-thumbnail/results.csv) due to thumbnail generation errors.

 This is done in a [Wildix](https://www.wildix.com/) R&D playground.